-Some believe that generic manufacturers simply do not have a financial incentive to produce drugs like methotrexate.
 Some, like Owen’s dad (cancer surgeon Kelly McMasters), believe that generic manufacturers simply do not have a financial incentive to produce drugs like methotrexate.
 They cite as evidence the fact that we never seem to run out of the drugs that cost thousands of dollars, and that shortages increased after the 2003 Medicare Modernization Act restricted Medicare reimbursement on these drugs to the average selling price, plus a 6% administrative fee.
 Others argue that increasing regulations imposed by the FDA have created more red tape and propagated shortages, a claim the FDA vigorously denies.

 Regardless of where the blame is laid, however, it seems clear that the current way of doing things is broken.
 A House of Representatives oversight committee found that in 2010, 90% of all oncology generic drugs were made by a handful of manufacturers in this country, meaning production disruptions at one factory can cause serious issues nationwide.

-Ending the generic shortage will not be easy, but then again, neither is curing cancer.
 It’s time for a better system.
 In order to create a sort of emergency pipeline, the generic pharmaceutical industry has started what it calls the “Accelerated Recovery Initiative (ARI),” the goal of which is to limit the number of patients who cannot get a hold of drugs in critical shortage.
 While the process is long and complicated, it proves this is not an entirely unsolvable issue.
 Meanwhile, the FDA sent out a press release in February calling for increased modernization in the pharmaceutical industry, and vowing to help provide guidance to companies that are pursuing new technology.

 Earlier in March, a bill was introduced by Maine senator Susan Collins to increase competition in the pharmaceutical industry.
 Among its provisions, the bill would provide expedited review of new generic drug applications “only if there’s one competing generic on the market or if the generic is on FDA’s drug shortage list.”
 Collins’ actions represent yet another step forward.